 This is a sensitive subject, and courts have awarded different amounts of compensation according to each individual’s life circumstances.
 Compensation can be split into two distinct parts:

 Economic damages, which are awarded on a case-by-case basis and are intended to ensure that those left behind do not suffer financially because of the wrongful death of their loved one.
 These can include:

-Punitive damages can also be awarded by the judge/jury, which are intended to punish the wrongful party to the death of a loved one.
+Punitive damages can also be awarded by the judge/jury, which is intended to punish the wrongful party to the death of a loved one.

 Our Layton wrongful death attorneys have many years of experience in recovering compensation on behalf of people just like you.
-To schedule your free case evaluation where you can learn more about your eligibility and how we could help you, call today at 801-350-3506.
+To schedule your free case evaluation where you can learn more about your eligibility and how we could help you, contact us today, or you can call on 801-350-3506.